 The pesticide manufacturing company uses chlorine in the production, and the air is before emission burned in a ceramic filter at 800-850°C. In 1991 the dioxin emission was measured to 1 ng total dioxin/Nm3 corresponding to a total emission of 0.4-0.5 g total dioxin per year.
-No information regarding congener patterns and TEQ is available.
 No recordings of collected filter dust have been made, as the quantity is assumed marginal.